Neutrino portals to MeV WIMPs with s-channel mediators: Neutrino Portal DM Models

 Since the DM $\rho$ is a complex scalar, the DM $\rho$ and the anti-DM $\rho^*$ will contribute equally to the DM relic density $\Omega_{\rm DM}$ (given the absence of any CP-violating couplings).
 Therefore, the annihilation cross-section in eq.~\ref{eq:scalarDM_swave} must give rise to a DM density $\Omega_{\rm DM}/2$.

 We have implemented this model in \textsc{FeynRules}$\_$v2~\cite{Christensen:2008py, Alloul:2013bka}, and interfaced the output with \textsc{micrOMEGAs}$\_$v6~\cite{Belanger:2001fz,Alguero:2023zol} to calculate the relic abundances.
 Fig.~\ref{fig:CS_s_chann_Ya} shows the values of $Y_\alpha$ that give rise to the correct relic density (solid red lines) as functions of the DM mass $m_\rho$.
-We have assumed $m_\Phi/m_\rho = 3$, so that the mediator is close to on-shell, thereby maximising the DM annihilation cross-section and hence minimising the value of $Y_\alpha$ required to obtain the correct relic density.
-If the mediator mass $m_\Phi$ is increased such that $m_\Phi > 3 m_\rho$, the $Y_\alpha$ lines (red lines) satisfying correct relic density move upwards and shrink the allowed DM parameter space.
+We have assumed $m_\Phi/m_\rho = 3$, so that the mediator is close to on- shell, thereby maximising the DM annihilation cross-section and hence minimising the value of $Y_\alpha$ required to obtain the correct relic density.~\footnote{For this choice of $m_\Phi/m_\rho$, the DM annihilation cross-section during freeze-out will feature a modest Breit-Wigner enhancement.
+This results in a freeze-out cross-section of $\mathcal{O}(10\%)$ larger than the $s$-wave contribution in the non-relativistic limit presented in eq.~\ref{eq:scalarDM_swaveA}.
+This will make very little difference to the relic density line presented in fig.~\ref{fig:CS_s_chann_Ya}.} If the mediator mass $m_\Phi$ is increased such that $m_\Phi > 3 m_\rho$, the $Y_\alpha$ lines (red lines) satisfying correct relic density move upwards and shrink the allowed DM parameter space.
 In particular, the DM parameter space is closed for $m_\Phi/m_\rho \simeq 15-18$ with the exact value dictated by the neutrino flavour to which the sterile state dominantly couples.
 The gray-shaded regions in both panels indicate the parameter space where the DM is overproduced.